Eyupc/LevelSystem-Plugin/README.md

 "habron.ws.host" to your websocket host.
 "habron.ws.port" to your websocket port.
 ### Adding levels
-There is a table called 'habron_levelsystem_levels', you can add here levels as much as u want.
+There is a table called 'habron_levelsystem_levels', you can add here levels as much as u want.<br/>
-It has to be in chronological order.
+It has to be in chronological order.<br/>
 For example:

 Level | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11